 Complete domestication takes some time.
 Tests with foxes have shown that about 40 generations are needed to produce the familiar dog-like behavior - wagging tails, lolling tongues, and the like.
 But this experiment was carried out specifically with the idea of creating a domesticated animal.
 Going from a wolf to a happy tail-wagging dog could have taken millennia.

 At one time dogs and wolves were considered separate species.
 A wolf was Canis lupus and a dog was Canis familiaris.
-But now dogs and wolves are lumped as subspecies of the same species.
-Both are Canis lupus, with the dog - sorry, that's the doeg - being Canis lupus familiaris.
+But now dogs and wolves are lumped as subspecies of Canis lupus, with the dog - sorry, that's the doeg - being Canis lupus familiaris.
 Different subspecies of wolves have their own designation.

 Why the dogs and wolves were designated separate species seems perplexing because it was well known that dogs and wolves could interbreed and produce fertile offspring.
 But "not-producing fertile offspring" includes "not producing any offspring because of any reason".
 The concept is not restricted simply to animals that have chromosomic mismatches.

 Speciation is a complex process and concept.
-For instance, some species have fertile offspring if one gender of one species mates with the other gender of the other species.
-But switch the genders and you don't have fertile offspring.
-Hence, they are different species.
-There are also different species where you will have varying numbers of the occasional random fertile offspring, but usually you don't.
+For instance, in some case fertile offspring may occur if a male mates with a female but not vice versa.
+Hence, the animals are different species.
+There are also different species where you will have the occasional random fertile offspring, but usually you don't.

 We see, then that defining different species is not clear cut, and there are graduations of speciation.
 Some varieties of animals are widely dispersed geographically and are able to viably interbreed with the neighboring groups.
 But if you select animals at the ends of the geographic distribution, you'll find they cannot biologically produce offspring.
 This phenomenon has been observed most noticeably in wild donkeys in Africa.